dataminer-site/dataminer-site.github.io/docs/sql/data_types/array.md

 To store variable-length lists, use the [`LIST` type](list).
 See the [data types overview](../../sql/data_types/overview) for a comparison between nested data types.

 > The `ARRAY` type in PostgreSQL allows variable-length fields.
-DuckDB's `ARRAY` type is fixed-length.
+DataMiner's `ARRAY` type is fixed-length.

 ## Creating Arrays